fauzaanu/feedar/README.md

 - [ ] rename home to radeef (migrations..)
 - [ ] PWA
 - [ ] utilize google free limits as much as possible (Que words, track usage)
+- [ ] somewhere a definition is getting added as a word, find it.

 ## Credits